 We are blessed with turtles and tortoises, which hold many similarities but possess distinct differences.
-Both have long life spans, lay eggs, and are slow moving.
+Both have long life spans, lay eggs, and are slow-moving.
 They also both have shells for protection.

 On the other hand, turtles have a flat shell and make their homes in oceans or near lakes and rivers.
 They lay their eggs on land.
-The feet of a turtle differ from that of a tortoise—their front feet are webbed to help them swim.
+The feet of a turtle differs from that of a tortoise—their front feet are webbed to help them swim.
 Turtles eat bugs and plants and migrate with the seasons.

 Value of the turtle

-To most tribes the turtle also represents healing, wisdom, spirituality, health, safety, longevity, protection, and fertility.
+To most tribes, the turtle also represents healing, wisdom, spirituality, health, safety, longevity, protection, and fertility.
 Some Native Americans believe that the turtle contributed to creation because the turtle dove into the primeval waters to retrieve mud to create Mother Earth.
 Additionally, the shell of the turtle represents protection and perseverance.

 For the Navajo—Diné, the turtle’s shell is used to dispense medications—the turtle’s healing properties are so great that no other container is adequate.
 Others use the shell to craft dance rattles for ceremonial purposes.
 With 13 patterned squares in the center of its shell, some tribes use the shell as a calendar.
 The thirteen squares represent the thirteen full moons of the year.
 The surrounding twenty-eight squares of the shell represent the twenty days of each lunar month.